chenlamchan/SECOM-Factory-Impulse-End-to-End-Semiconductor-Yield-and-Analytics/section-1-proj-charter.md

    - Model Building & Training: Train model to achieve the business requirements with experiment logged.
    - Model Evaluation: Evaluate the model with test dataset with result logged.
 (Iterative experiment)
    - Model Validation: Exposes yield failure predictions and key signal analysis based on the ML model, and to compare the test (features) involved, the predicted output, yield andother related business metrics comparing to full test.
+5. Actionable AI:
+   - Counterfactual Explanability: To provide insight on the possible action/tweak to improve the failure rate.

 This is a portfolio project demonstrating data engineering with ML analytics, system design and AI-augmented development workflow.